 The Ritz Carlton Beijing

-There probably is no surprise in knowing that one of the world’s biggest luxury hotel brands offers one of Beijing’s most luxurious hotels.
-Centrally located with amenities including spas and incredible restaurants to accompany the plush and comfortable rooms with stunning views.
+There is probably no surprise in knowing that one of the world’s biggest luxury hotel brands is present in Beijing.
+The hotel is centrally located with amenities including spas and incredible restaurants, as well as beautiful and comfortable rooms with stunning views.

-Perks for business travelers: Whilst a number of their high-end counterparts also offer business facilities, the Ritz is popular amongst its guests for the secretarial and full office suites its offers for its business guests.
+Perks for business travelers: Whilst a number of their high-end counterparts also offer business facilities, the Ritz Carlton is popular for the secretarial and full office suites it offers for its business guests.
 Every amenity you can think of is offered.

 Tripadvisor rating: Over 1000 reviews later and the Ritz is still rated at an average of 4.5/5.